 It’s a tour de force however and I’m sure that Sir Ridley, a friend of a friend, who worked with him on Blade Runner, will do well out of it.
 He deserves to.

-Posted by Michael Shrimpton on May 13, 2017, With 3102 Reads Filed under Investigations.
+Posted by Michael Shrimpton on May 13, 2017, With 3113 Reads Filed under Investigations.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.